kalyani11git/Smart_Team_Chat_UI/README.md

 ﻿# Smart_Team_Chat_UI

-Smart Team Chat UI to demonstrate how AI can enhance team communication with suggestions, summaries, and prompts.
+Smart Team Chat UI to demonstrate how AI can enhance team communication with suggestions and summaries.

 📂 Folder Structure
 ---